herickbrandao/SpHttp/README.md

   delete: 'filename.png' // filename that should be deleted (optional) });

-// Iterate List Example - Get a vast amount of data simultaneously (awesome for large lists like 50k of items) SpHttp().list('ListName').iterate({
+// Iterate List Example - Get a vast amount of data simultaneously (awesome for big lists like 50k of items) SpHttp().list('ListName').iterate({
   top, // default: 5000 (optional)
   select, // example: ['ID','Title'] (optional)